pinterest/ktlint/README.md

 # Note that rules in any ruleset other than the standard ruleset will need to be prefixed
 # by the ruleset identifier.
 disabled_rules=no-wildcard-imports,experimental:annotation,my-custom-ruleset:my-custom-rule

+# Defines the imports layout.
+There are predefined layouts like "ascii" or "idea", as well as a custom layout.
+# The predefined layouts are temporary and will be deprecated in the future, once Kotlin plugin supports EditorConfig property for imports layout.
+# The custom layout can be composed by the following symbols:
+# "*" - wildcard.
+There must be at least one entry of a single wildcard to match all other imports.
+Matches anything after a specified symbol/import as well.
+# "|" - blank line.
+Supports only single blank lines between imports.
+No blank line is allowed in the beginning or end of the layout.
+# "^" - alias import, e.g. "^android.*" will match all android alias imports, "^*" will match all other alias imports.
+# import paths - these can be full paths, e.g. "java.util.List" as well as wildcard paths, e.g. "kotlin.*"
+# Examples:
+kotlin_imports_layout=ascii # alphabetical with capital letters before lower case letters (e.g. Z before a), no blank lines kotlin_imports_layout=idea # default IntelliJ IDEA style, same as "ascii", but with "java", "javax", "kotlin" and alias imports in the end of the imports list kotlin_imports_layout=android.*,|,^org.junit.*,kotlin.io.Closeable,|,*,^* # custom imports layout
+# Alternatively ij_kotlin_imports_layout name can be used, in order to set an imports layout for both ktlint and IDEA via a single property
+# Note: this is not yet implemented on IDEA side, so it only takes effect for ktlint
+ij_kotlin_imports_layout=*
 ```

 ## Installation